chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 ![Reactive Form Input](/images/WPM1.jpg)

 Now we need sample text that the user will type.
-This can be any chunk of text want.
+This can be any chunk of text you want to use.
 We will start by defining a function in the app controller that returns the text.